 In 1999, Ali Abdullah Saleh became Yemen's first directly elected president, winning 96% of the vote.

-In 1999, Ali Abdullah Saleh became the first elected president in reunified Yemen.
+President Ali Abdullah Saleh became the first elected president in reunified Yemen in 1999.

-In October 2000, 17 U.S. personnel died in an al-Qaeda suicide attack on the U.S. naval vessel USS Cole in Aden.
+In October 2000, 17 U.S. personnel died after an al-Qaeda suicide attack on the U.S. naval vessel USS Cole in Aden.

 According to the World Bank, between 1995 and 2000, the number of doctors rose by an average of more than 7 percent.

-In the summer of 2000, Yemen and Saudi Arabia signed an International Border Treaty settling a 50-year-old dispute over the border between the two countries.
+In the summer of 2000, Yemen and Saudi Arabia signed an International Border Treaty settling a 50-year-old dispute over the location of the border between the two countries.

-In 2001, violence surrounded a referendum that apparently supported extending Saleh's rule and powers.
+In 2001, violence surrounded a referendum, which apparently supported extending Saleh's rule and powers.

-Parliamentary elections were held in April 2003, with the General People's Congress maintaining an absolute majority.
+Parliamentary elections were held in April 2003, where the General People's Congress maintained an absolute majority.

 In 2003, Yemen had only 0.6 hospital beds available per 1,000 persons.

-In 2003, the government developed the National Basic Education Development Strategy aimed at providing education and decreasing the gap between males and females in urban and rural areas.
+In 2003, the government developed the National Basic Education Development Strategy that aimed at providing education to 95% of children between the ages of six and 14 years and also at decreasing the gap between males and females in urban and rural areas.

 In June 2004, the Houthi insurgency in Yemen began when Hussein Badreddin al-Houthi launched an uprising against the Yemeni government.